 “The people, they say…are interested in politics, they are interested in social conditions, they are interested in the various injustices from which people suffer in various parts of the world…so they argue, if you really want to influence people in the Christian direction you must not only talk politics and deal with social conditions in speech, you must take an active part in them…But I have no hesitation in asserting that what was largely responsible for emptying the churches in Great Britain was that ‘social gospel’ preaching…It was more responsible for doing so than anything else…This concern about the social and political conditions, and about the happiness of the individual and so on, has always been dealt with most effectively when you have had reformation and revival and true preaching in the Christian church… My argument is that when the Church performs her primary task these other things invariably result from it.”

 At the risk of coming across as facetious, let me remind you that the words “You must be born again” are still in the Bible.
 Open yours to Jn.
 3:7 and you will find those words there (perhaps in red letters.)
-I point this out because most people’s paradigm of morality is anthropological not theological, which is why we fail to see the futility of trying to fix ourselves (Jn.
+I point this out because most people’s paradigm of morality is anthropological not theological.
+That is to say, behavioral not spiritual.
+Which is why we fail to see the futility of trying to fix ourselves (Jn.
 3:19).

 “You blind Pharisee, first clean the inside of the cup and of the dish, so that the outside of it may become clean also.” – Matthew 23:26 (NASB)